kaedroho/wagtail/docs/reference/pages/editing_api.rst

     MultiFieldPanel(COMMON_PANELS, "Common page configuration"), ]

-After the ``Page``-derived class definition, just add lists of panel definitions to order and organize the Wagtail page editing interface for your model.
+After the :class:`~wagtail.wagtailcore.models.Page`-derived class definition, just add lists of panel definitions to order and organize the Wagtail page editing interface for your model.

 Built-in Fields and Choosers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Django's field types are automatically recognized and provided with an appropriate widget for input.
-Just define that field the normal Django way and pass the field name into ``FieldPanel()`` when defining your panels.
+Just define that field the normal Django way and pass the field name into :class:`FieldPanel` when defining your panels.
 Wagtail will take care of the rest.

 Here are some Wagtail-specific types that you might include as fields in your models.